chains-project/bacardi/results/results_baseline_api_diff_cot_buggy/gemini-2.0-flash-001/471d07e01cd0c79dc9bed5344ed46418f4c078a2/patches/patch1/responses/ProjectInfo.java_response.txt

  *       http://www.apache.org/licenses/LICENSE-2.0
  *
  * Unless required by applicable law or agreed to in writing, software
- * is distributed on an "AS IS" BASIS,
+ * is distributed under the License is distributed on an "AS IS" BASIS,
  * WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
  * See the License for the specific language governing permissions and
  * limitations under the License.